Branimir Ivan Sikic: Honors and awards

-In 1992 Sikic began directing the General Clinical Research Center and then the Center for Clinical and Translational Research in 2008.
-He is the founder and director of the Central European Oncology Congress held in Opatija, Croatia since 1998.
-In 2010 he was awarded the Katarina Zrinska Medal for Science and Medicine by the President of Croatia.
+In 1992 Sikic began directing the Stanford University General Clinical Research Center and then the Center for Clinical and Translational Research in 2008.
+He is the founder and director of the Central European Oncology Congress held in Opatija, Croatia from 1998 to 2022.
+On January 9, 2010, he was awarded the Katarina Zrinska Medal for Science and Medicine by the President of Croatia.

 Contributions to science

 Mechanisms and regulation of multidrug resistance

 Sikic has made significant contributions to understanding the biology and clinical significance of multidrug resistance (MDR), particularly the P-glycoprotein (P-gp) multidrug transporter and regulation of the ABCB1 gene.
 He discovered that deletion of aa335 changes the drug-binding spectrum and is integral to the pharmacophore of P-gp.
 He also defined specific sites of transactivation of ABCB1, and mechanisms of amplification of the gene.

 Clinical trials of modulation of multidrug resistance

 The laboratory work on drug resistance mechanisms led to a series of clinical Phase I-III trials that defined this field.
 Early on, Sikic's group found that P-gp inhibition resulted in significant pharmacokinetic alterations of several anticancer drugs, with the potential for markedly increased toxicities unless doses were adjusted.
 These findings, and the co-existence of other resistance mechanisms in human cancers, redefined the field and demonstrated the limited clinical utility of MDR modulation.